-The table below shows the forecast population growth for the residential and worker populations in Fitzroy.
+Tables 7.8-4 and 7.8-5 show the forecast population growth for the residential and worker populations in Fitzroy.
 A further breakdown of the forecasts for the four open space subprecincts within Fitzroy have been prepared by .id Consulting to assist with analysis of where forecast change will occur.